 4. Tay Forest Park, Perthshire

 It’s not only a natural, serene feeling that spending time in the forest gives you.
 Did you know that breathing in the organic compounds trees emit – phytoncides – can help improve your immune system?
-Put this theory to the test in Tay Forest Park, where you’ll find big trees and Highland Perthshire’s most iconic view: Queen’s View.
+Put this theory to the test in Tay Forest Park, where you’ll find big trees and Highland Perthshire’s iconic Queen’s View.